35percent/newblog/_posts/2021-08-05-former-council-leader-slides-through-the-revolving-doors.md

 ---
 ![](/img/pjterrapin.png)

 Former Southwark Council leader [Peter John OBE](https://www.southwarknews.co.uk/news/exclusive-council-leader-steps-down-after-ten-years/) has joined the [long list](https://www.35percent.org/revolving-doors/) of councillors and ex-council staff now working for property developers.
-Cllr John was leader from 2010 to 2020, as well as being chair of [London Councils](https://www.londoncouncils.gov.uk/) from 2018 to 2020.
+Cllr John leader Southwark from 2010 to 2020, and was chair of [London Councils](https://www.londoncouncils.gov.uk/) from 2018 to 2020.

 Cllr John was recently [appointed Chairman](https://www.terrapingroup.co.uk/ourPeople/17) of the Terrapin Group, a public affairs company (otherwise known as a lobbying firm), whose [client list](https://www.terrapingroup.co.uk/ourClients) is dominated by property developers and investors.
 Cllr John joins three other serving councillors, from different boroughs, as a Terrapin *'practitioner'*, but in the more senior chairman's role.